-- 2.1 The Committee is recommended to: - 1.
-Welcome the successful delivery of Configuration State 1 infrastructure and implementation of the December 2022 timetable change - 2.
-Welcome the commitment from the Department for Transport to fund delivery of infrastructure in Configuration State 2 alongside the continued development of Configuration State 3 - 3.
+- 2.1 The Committee is recommended to: - Note the progress of development of infrastructure schemes in the North, and the collaborative approach being undertaken by the industry working with partners and operators to drive the investment needed to support economic growth - 2.
+Welcome the successful delivery of Manchester and North West Transformation Programme Configuration State 1 infrastructure and implementation of the December 2022 timetable change - 3.
+Welcome the commitment from the Department for Transport to fund delivery of infrastructure in Configuration State 2 alongside the continued development of Configuration State 3 - 4.
 Endorse the proposed update to Transport for the North's Statutory Advice for Manchester for consideration by Transport for the North's Board.